 The protag should be a human or human-ish (especially not a robot or android) and some preference will be shown to protags with minority genders.

-These are the traits the experts will imbue Briar Rose with:
+These are the traits the experts will imbue Briar Rose with (I’ve crossed off the traits for which a story has already been chosen):

 – Entrusting (able to delegate)